 - Local compliance in Nepal:

-- Check adherence to labor laws – an essential part of HR compliance Nepal
+- Check adherence to labor laws – an essential part of HR compliance in Nepal

 Is background verification necessary for all hires?